hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `transfer_spec` - (Required) Transfer specification.
 Structure documented below.

 * `schedule` - (Required) Schedule specification defining when the Transfer Job should be scheduled to start, end and and what time to run.
 Structure documented below.

-* `status` - (Required) Status of the job. **NOTE: The effect of the new job status takes place during a subsequent job run.
-For example, if you change the job status from ENABLED to DISABLED, and an operation spawned by the transfer is running, the status change would not affect the current operation.**

 The `transfer_spec` block supports: